Tencent/libpag/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 ## libpag bug
 Hello!
-Sorry you're having an Issue!
-Please help us make libpag better by filling everything below out with as much information as you can, so we can try to reproduce and fix the issue!
+Sorry you're having an bug!
+Please help us make libpag better by filling everything below out with as much information as you can, so we can try to reproduce and fix the bug!
 -->

 ## Which Version of libpag are you using?

-libpag 3.2.4.37
+libpag 4.1.8

 ## What Platform are you on?